-Objective 6.E.
+Objective 18.E.

 Maintain a high level of air quality that protects human health and wildlife, and prevents the degradation of scenic views.

-Policy 6.E.1.
-Reduce automobile usage by promoting the development of pedestrian-oriented villages that include convenient, centrally located off-street parking; pedestrian walkways; transit service; direct ski access; and bicycle, hiking and cross-county trails.

-Action 6.E.1.a.
-Promote the development of trails for non-motorized modes of transit (e.g., pedestrians, cross-country skiers and bicyclists).
+- Policy 18.E.1.
+Reduce automobile use by promoting the development of pedestrianoriented villages that include convenient, centrally located off-street parking; pedestrian walkways; transit service; direct ski access; and bicycle, hiking and cross county trails. - Action 18.E.1.a.
+Promote the development of trails for non-motorized modes of transit (e.g., pedestrians, cross country skiers and bicyclists).
 These trails should link major lodging and parking facilities with recreational and commercial centers and should be maintained year round.
-Bond issues, grants or development exactions, among others, could be used to fund construction.

-Action 6.E.1.b.
-Work with the June Mountain Ski Area to develop ski-back trails from the ski area to concentrated use areas.
+Bond issues, grants or development exactions, among others, could be used to fund construction. - Action 18.E.1.b.
+Work with the June Mountain Ski Area to develop ski-back trails from the ski area to concentrated use areas. - Action 18.E.1.c.

-Action 6.E.1.c.
 Investigate the feasibility of developing an overhead lift into the Village from the Mountain.
-If developed, ensure the lift will: A) operate during the summer months and complement the summer recreation attractions of the Village area; B) minimize the visual impacts to the Village, June Lake and Gull Lake; C) and be architecturally compatible with other village developments.
-If a lift proves infeasible, work with the Ski Area to develop a transit system from the Village and West Village/Rodeo Grounds to the ski area.

-Action 6.E.1.d.
-Promote the development of crosswalks in the Village and the June Lake Loop that enhance safety, complement the non-motorized vehicle trails, and promote the Village and Loop's pedestrian atmosphere.

-Action 6.E.1.e.
-If feasible, use the specific plan process in the Village to promote the development of facilities conducive to the pedestrian-oriented concept.

-Policy 6.E.2.
-Reduce emissions from solid fuel burning appliances (see the General Plan Conservation/Open Space Element).

-Action 6.E.2.a.
-Work with the Great Basin Air Pollution Control District to sponsor public information programs regarding solid fuel burning appliances.

-Action 6.E.2.b.
-Work with property owners and developers to utilize decorative propane, pellet stoves, or other clean-burning heat sources instead of solid fuel burning appliances (e.g. wood stoves).
+If developed, ensure the lift will: 1) operate during the summer months and complement the summer recreation attractions of the Village area; 2) minimize the visual impacts to the Village, June Lake and Gull Lake; and 3) be architecturally compatible with other village developments.
+If a lift proves infeasible, work with the Ski Area to develop a transit system from the Village and West Village/Rodeo Grounds to the ski area. - Action 18.E.1.d.
+Promote the development of crosswalks in the Village and the June Lake Loop that enhance safety, complement the non-motorized vehicle trails, and promote the Village and Loop's pedestrian atmosphere. - Action 18.E.1.e.
+If feasible, use the specific plan process in the Village to promote the development of facilities conducive to the pedestrian-oriented concept. - Policy 18.E.2.
+Reduce emissions from solid fuel-burning appliances (see the General Plan Conservation/Open Space Element). - Action 18.E.2.a.
+Work with the Great Basin Air Pollution Control District to sponsor public information programs regarding solid fuel-burning appliances. - Action 18.E.2.b.
+Work with property owners and developers to utilize decorative propane, pellet stoves, or other clean-burning heat sources instead of solid fuel-burning appliances (e.g., wood stoves).

-Policy 6.E.3.
-Promote energy efficient / green construction and retrofits, and residential and nonresidential distributed renewable energy generation.
+Policy 18.E.3.
+Promote energy-efficient / "green" construction and retrofits, and residential and nonresidential distributed renewable energy generation.

-Action 6.E.3.a.
+Action 18.E.3.a.
 At the earliest planning/design stage possible, refer applicants to the General Plan Conservation/Open Space Element for policies on energy use in new and existing buildings, and renewable energy generation.